IRS Audit Defense: What Travel Nurses Need to Know

 The documentation you need to survive an IRS audit.
 Real examples of what the IRS looks for when auditing travel nurses.

 Getting audited by the IRS is every travel nurse's nightmare.
 But with proper documentation, you can defend your tax home status and protect your non-taxable stipends.
+Whether you maintain your own apartment, use a family member's address, or have a Florida residential address through a domicile service, the key is proving your intent to return.

 Why Travel Nurses Get Audited